Burn-E99/Log4Deno/README.md

 If you do not want to log messages to file, simply omit the initLog line and you will get a slightly fancier console output than normal.

-Another exmple may be found in the `test` folder, along with example log files.
+Another example may be found in the `test` folder, along with example log files.